 In this form of meditation from Christian tradition, you read and notice and listen.
 Invite the group to get into a comfortable position.
 Let the children know you will read the passage slowly, two or three times.
-Invite them to notice what word or phrase speaks to them
+It might be neat if 3 different adults each read one quite several times.
+Invite the children to notice what word or phrase speaks to them